yoni-j/cv/README.md

 ## Skills
 **Python**
-- Lots of experience with web frameworks (django, flask, turbogears, bottle). also familiar with the REST frameworks - django rest framework, flask restful
+- Lots of experience with web frameworks (django, flask, turbogears, bottle). also advanced with with the REST frameworks - django rest framework, flask restful
 - Advanced with dependencies manage tools: venv, pipenv, poetry
 - Well versed with ORM such as SQLalchemy and django ORM
 - Experienced with TDD and working with tests libs: pytest, unittest, nose